 The connections between Orbix security service instances are made using the IIOP protocol combined with SSL/TLS.
 The detailed configuration of the IIOP/TLS endpoint is specified in the Orbix configuration file for each security service in the cluster.
-Hence, you can discover the host and port used by a particular security service by inspecting the value of the plugins:security:iiop\tls:addr\list from its Orbix configuration.
+Hence, you can discover the host and port used by a particular security service by inspecting the values of the plugins:security:iiop_tls:host and plugins:security:iiop_tls:port variables from its Orbix configuration.
 You can use the host and port values to construct the value of the security instance URL.
 For example, consider a cluster of three security services, where the first security service (ID=1) is configured as follows:

-'''

-Orbix Configuration File for service with ID=1
+''' Orbix Configuration File for service with ID=1 plugins:security_cluster:iiop_tls:addr_list = ["+security01:5001", "+security02:5002", "+security03:5003"]; plugins:security:iiop_tls:host = "5001"; plugins:security:iiop_tls:port = "security01"; '''

-plugins:security:iiop_tls:addr_list = ["security01:5001",

-"+security02:5002", "+security03:5003"];

-plugins:security:iiop_tls:host = "5001";

-plugins:security:iiop_tls:port = "security01";

-'''

-The entry without the + prefix gives the host and port of the first service, server01:5001.
+The plugins:security:iiop_tls:host and plugins:security:iiop_tls:port variables give the host and port of the first service, server01:5001.
 Assuming the host and port for the second and third services are server02:5002 and server03:5003 respectively, you would configure the security instance URLs as follows: